 Driving With LP Gas On?

-The age old question.
-“Can I leave my LP gas system on when traveling to keep my RV fridge running?”
+The age-old question.
+“Can I leave my propane system on when traveling to keep my RV fridge running?”
 This question always spawns no-win arguments that lead to an endless circle of comments on RV forums and groups.
-Myself, I err on the side of caution.
+I err on the side of caution.
 I’m not comfortable driving around with an open flame burning in my fridge compartment.
 And, I’m too lazy to worry about if I remembered to turn off the gas when I refuel, go through a tunnel or board a ferry, etc.

-For what it’s worth in 5 years of full-timing with over 60,000 miles towed we have yet to have spoiled food in the fridge.
-When you think about it, the typical RV fridge is really like a large camping cooler but better insulated than most.
-I tent camped for years with coolers not near as good.
+For what it’s worth in 9 years of full-timing with over 80,000 miles towed, we have yet to have spoiled food in the fridge.
+When you think about it, the typical RV fridge is really like a giant camp cooler but better insulated than most.
+I tent camped for years with coolers, not near as good.
+These days many people are adding extra batteries, power inverters, and solar panels to the RV for off-grid camping.
+With a little additional wiring, the typical RV absorption-type refrigerator can run off electricity versus LP gas while traveling.

 Get yourself a good quality surge protector.
 If an overload in the shore power occurs, it can cause damage and possibly a fire in the RV circuits.
-See my review on the one I use and recommend for our 30 amp RV.
-The Progressive Industries hard wired model EMS-HW30C.
+See my review on one I use and recommend for our 30 amp RV the Progressive Industries hard-wired model EMS-HW30C.
 It also comes as a portable unit.
 The PI EMS will shut the incoming power off instantly if any surge occurs.

 It’s especially important to keep the RV’s appliances clean and maintained.
 Number one on that list is the refrigerator, one of the most common causes of RV fires.
-Say for instance the rig has been in storage, and some critters make a nest near the fridges gas burner.
-Next time you use the fridge in the gas mode, you may have a fire on your hands.
+Say, for instance, the rig has been in storage, and some critters make a nest near the fridges gas burner.
+Next time you use the fridge in gas mode, you may have a fire on your hands.

 Open the access panels of the RV appliances a couple of times a year and make sure there is no dirt or debris buildup taking place.
-Also visually inspect the wiring and circuitry for any signs of overheating or loose connections.
-If you spot anything suspicious call in an RV technician to take a look at it.
+Also, visually inspect the wiring and circuitry for any signs of overheating or loose/damaged connections.
+If you spot anything suspicious, call in an RV technician to take a look at it.

 Careful Cooking in RV